 The Allianz Index Advantage Variable Annuity provides a combination of traditional variable options along with the two index strategies.
 Each index option is the combination of an index strategy and the index.
+An allocation to the index options is not a purchase of shares of any stock or index fund or a direct investment in an index.
 No single index option consistently delivers the most return under all market conditions.
 Transfers to any index options are allowed every Index Anniversary.
 Transfers from index options to the variable options are allowed every sixth Index Anniversary.

 Your contract has a 1.25% annual product fee calculated as a percentage of the charge base, which is the contract value on the preceding quarterly contract anniversary, adjusted for subsequent purchase payments and withdrawals.
 Refer to the product brochure for more information on definitions of terms.